As a UK expat, it is likely you have spotted the excitement in the UAE life insurance sector.

-Decreasing Term – which pays out a lump sum only if the holder dies during the term of payments; premiums paid for a fixed term; lump sum decreases as policy matures; generally cheaper than other policies.
+Decreasing Term – which pays out a lump sum only if the holder dies during the term of payments; premiums paid for a fixed term; lump sum decreases as the policy matures; generally cheaper than other policies.

 With what is sometimes called a ‘Universal’ Policy, the UK expat has the flexibility to use one of the three main types of life insurance to build a detailed, custom policy of their own – integrating other types of insurance, such as Critical Illness Cover and Income Protection (IP) Insurance, as well as other benefits.